 2 Main Documents in This Category

-- Create Your First Microflow: Hello World! – explains how to create a simple microflow that will define the logic of your application
+- Trigger a Microflow From a Menu Item – explains how to create a simple microflow that will define the logic of your application

 - Create a Custom Save Button – explains how to create a custom save button by utilizing microflows